genmeblog/techtest/docs/api.md

 Column name can be anything.

-`column-names` function returns names according to `columns-selector` and optional `meta-filed`. `meta-field` is one of the following:
+`column-names` function returns names according to `columns-selector` and optional `meta-field`. `meta-field` is one of the following:

 -   `:name` (default) - to operate on column names
 -   `:datatype` - to operated on column types